1 Money-Saving Tip That Actually Helps You Save Money

 Don’t get me wrong, saving money is great and the people giving the advice are just trying to help.

-But most money saving tips are just repeats of what others have said a million times already.
+But almost every money-saving tip just repeats what others have said a million times already.

 Plus, there is a fatal flaw…

-The problem is that most money saving tips are pretty generic in nature.
+The problem is that almost every money-saving tip is pretty generic in nature.

 More importantly, they actually fail to address the fundamental issue.